 While none of these requirements may be satisfied by a course taken under the pass/D/fail option, in many instances one or more may be met by advanced placement.
 Except under unusual circumstances, the physics, chemistry, and 100-level mathematics courses must be completed by the end of first year.

 Computer proficiency is a requirement for the B.S.E. degree fulfilled by taking COS 126 General Computer Science.
+Students with adequate preparation as determined by the Department of Computer Science may substitute COS 217 Introduction to Programming Systems or COS 226 Algorithms and Data Structures.
 This requirement must be satisfied before the beginning of the junior year.
 This requirement may not be satisfied by a course taken under the pass/D/fail option.
 A course taken at another school may not be used to satisfy this requirement.

-The choice of upperclass courses will reflect the student's individual interests, as well as the plan of study of the department in which the student is concentrating or any interdepartmental program in which the student is participating.
+The choice of upper level courses will reflect the student's individual interests, as well as the plan of study of the department in which the student is concentrating or any interdepartmental program in which the student is participating.

 A coherent program of courses in the humanities and social sciences, combining breadth and depth, is an essential part of every B.S.E. student's program of study.
 B.S.E. students must complete a minimum of seven courses in the humanities and social sciences.
-B.S.E. students are required to take one course in four of the following six areas: epistemology and cognition, ethical thought and moral values, foreign language (at the 107/108 level or above), historical analysis, literature and the arts, and social analysis.
+B.S.E. students are required to take one course in four of the following seven areas: epistemology and cognition, ethical thought and moral values, language course (at the 107/108 level or above), historical analysis, literature and the arts, culture and difference, and social analysis.
 (See General Education Requirements for full descriptions of these distribution areas).
 The remaining three required courses and additional courses may be taken in any fields in the social sciences and humanities.